How a PR Campaign Led to Unhealthy

 By Beatrice Trum Hunter

-Trans fats form when unstable oils, predominantly polyunsaturated ones,
+Trans fats form when unstable oils, predominantly polyunsaturated

-to an unnatural trans form.
+of the oils to an unnatural trans form.

 The trans form has been shown to increase the risk of coronary heart

 disease.
-After lengthy deliberation, the Food and Drug Administration
+After lengthy deliberation, the Food and Drug

 This action will affect both food processors and consumers.
 What is

 likely to occur?
-Many products, formerly containing trans fatty acids,
+Many products, formerly containing trans fatty

-formulate food products without trans fats?
+be able to formulate food products without trans fats?

 Doubtless, food technologists will devise solutions.
 However, food